 Screening logs will be kept by participating centres throughout the trial.
-We will collect data on: number of eligible patients; proportion of eligible patients approached for consent; proportion of eligible patients not approached and reasons why; proportion of patients approached who provide consent (by patient or personal/nominated consultee); proportion of patients (patient or personal/nominated consultee); proportion of patients and reasons why; proportion of patients providing consent (by patient or personal/nominated consultee) who do not provide consent and reasons why; proportion of patients providing consent (by patient or personal/nominated consultee) who are randomised.
+We will collect data on: number of eligible patients; proportion of eligible patients approached for consent; proportion of eligible patients not approached and reasons why; proportion of patients approached who provide consent; proportion of patients approached who do not provide consent and reasons why; proportion of patients providing consent who are randomised.
 We will also collect data on the proportion of patients randomised who do not receive the randomly allocated treatment and reasons why.
+For each of the above we will collect data on whether consent was sought from a patient, or for patients who lack capacity whether a personal or nominated consultee was asked to give declaration (applicable in England, Wales and Northern Ireland) or whether a Guardian, Welfare Attorney or nearest relative was approached to give consent (applicable in Scotland).